moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 achieved, with consideration for minimum buffer a receiver playing content may need to handle congestion, packet loss, and other degradation in network quality.

+## Migration of Sessions

+Handling of migration of a session between hosts, either of sender or receiver should be supported.
+This may either happen because the sender is undergoing maintenence or a rebalancing of resource, because the either is experiencing a change in network connectivity (such as a device moving from WiFi to cellular connectivity) or other reasons.

+This may depend on QUIC capabilities such as {{I-D.draft-ietf-quic-multipath}}
+but is by no means a hard requirement.

 ## Congestion Control